Mberengwa District: Operations

 The district is prone to droughts and high temperatures, but abundant in minerals like gold, iron ore, emeralds and asbestos.
 Buchwa Mine, Vanguard Mine, Sandawana and C Mine are all in Mberengwa.

 It is known for its riches in minerals and fauna.
 Gold is mined at C Mine and other small claims mines scattered around Mberengwa.
-Emeralds are mined at Sandawana while Vanguard Mine was once a major player in asbestos production till the 1980s when asbestos lost its importance to the world.
+Emeralds are mined at the Sandawana mines, while Vanguard Mine was once a major player in asbestos production until the 1980s when its use declined as asbestos was convincingly identified as a lung and cancer hazard.
 Chrome was mined at Rhonda and Inyala mines, but these closed down due to the disastrous effects of the Zimbabwean crisis and Zimbabwe's liberation struggle.
 Cattle ranching is a major farming activity.

 Mataga growth point, is the centre which provides goods and services to the rural population of mberengwa.
 Mataga growth point is where the creation of balanced socio-economic developments of Mataga occurs.
 Most micro-level planning for Mberengwa occurs here.